 We often give ourselves impossible deadlines to complete projects and tasks forcing us to continually work harder.

-Instead, be realistic about the specific deadline required for each task and try to be smarter about giving yourself just that little bit of extra time.
+Instead, be realistic about the specific deadline required for each task and try to work smarter and give yourself just that little bit of extra time.

 Use smart goals to be more realistic and timely.